Empathetic Dialog Generation with Fine-Grained Intents: Conclusion

 \section{Conclusion}

-In this paper, we curated a large-scale dialog dataset from the OpenSubtitles corpus.
+In this paper, we emphasize the importance of incorporating more fine-grained empathetic response intents into the design of empathetic dialog models.
+To this end, we proposed an empathetic dialog model capable of learning the emotion/intent interactions from the dialog data at a more precise level, and producing empathetic responses accordingly.
+To facilitate the training process, we also curated a large-scale dialog dataset from the OpenSubtitles corpus.
 Pre-training dialog models on this dataset could largely boost the performance of down-stream empathetic response generation.
-We proposed an empathetic dialog model capable of learning the dialog emotion interactions at a more fine-grained level, and producing emotionally appropriate responses accordingly.
-The model was evaluated through a carefully designed human evaluation experiment on the crowdsourcing platform, on a large-scale test set never attempted before.
-As future work, we would like to improve the accuracy of the response emotion/intent predictor, which we found plays a vital role in generating empathetic responses.
+Our model was evaluated through a carefully designed human evaluation experiment on the crowdsourcing platform, on a large test set never attempted before.
+As future work, we would like to improve the accuracy of the response emotion/intent predictor in the model, which we found plays a vital role in generating empathetic responses.